 Since you're primarily working with the dealer, you need to be prepared for your car loan as soon as you set foot in the showroom.
 If you're not ready right up front, you run the risk of having to make multiple trips to the dealership to get an auto loan deal done.
 You can avoid all the extra hassle by bringing a few documents with you when you start the process.

-Generally, subprime lenders need you to bring in documentation which shows you have the stability, ability, and willingness to repay a car loan.
+Generally, subprime lenders need you to bring in documentation that shows you have the stability, ability, and willingness to repay a car loan.
 This means providing your most recent 30 days of computer-generated pay stubs, utility bills or bank statements, and a phone bill in your name as proof that you can meet the lending requirements.

 Though not necessarily needed in order to be approved, most bad credit lenders also require you to have a valid driver's license, provide personal references, and make a down payment of at least $1,000 or 10% of a vehicle's selling price.